6-Days / 5-Nights

 Pedal & Sea Adventures will show you this splendid place as it should be experienced — by bicycle!
 You will start and finish the tour in Baddeck, the place where Alexander Graham Bell wanted to spend the rest of his life.
 From there you will cycle clockwise around the trail through the Margaree Valley, Chéticamp, Pleasant Bay and Ingonish.

 You will have the opportunity to go whale watching, hike the Cape Breton Highlands and relax after an incredible day in the saddle.
-For those wishing to get in a round of golf that can be arranged, too: The Highland Links golf course was recently ranked as the best golf course in Canada and one of the top 100 courses in the world.

 Day One